 Future-proofing is built in

 The homes we build will be around for a long time.
 During their lifespan styles will change, the climate will change, technologies will change, and systems will need to be replaced.
 Accepting this change affects every aspect of how we design.

-- Stylistically, we avoid fads and what is hot in selling the magazines of any particular year.
+- In regard to style, we avoid fads and what is hot in selling the magazines of any particular year.

-- From a construction standpoint, energy efficiency and durability are built into the building envelope for greater resilience in a harsher climate.
+- In regard to construction, energy efficiency and durability are baked into the building envelope for greater resilience in a harsher climate.
 All are airtight, heavily insulated, and thermal-bridge free, with interior and exterior finishes that can be changed or updated over time.

-- From a technology standpoint, we try to anticipate the major changes coming in terms of how we heat and cool and ventilate, and in how we power our buildings.
+- In regard to technology, we try to anticipate the major changes coming in terms of how we heat and cool and ventilate, and in how we power our buildings.
 Ten years from now a distributed electrical grid will be a reality, powered by distant sources as well as on-site solar.
 Sheer economics will drive buildings to become energy plants with onsite building-integrated photovoltaics in order to participate in a transactive energy grid.
 We try to make all our buildings adaptable to this new era of energy.

-- From a systems standpoint, we realize that all systems eventually must be replaced.
-Our goal is to understand the life-span of various systems and ensure that replacement of a spent system does not disrupt or destroy a functioning system.
+- In regard to systems, we realize that all systems eventually must be replaced.
+Our goal is to understand the life-span of the various systems that make up a structure and ensure that replacement of a spent system has minimal impact on associated functioning systems.